-1.B.7 The institution regularly evaluates its policies and practices across all areas of the institution, including instructional programs, student and learning support services, resource management, and governance processes, to assure their effectiveness in supporting academic quality and accomplishment of mission.
+I.B.7 The institution regularly evaluates its policies and practices across all areas of the institution, including instructional programs, student and learning support services, resource management, and governance processes, to assure their effectiveness in supporting academic quality and accomplishment of mission.
 (Institutional Effectiveness: Evaluation of Policies and Procedures)

 The College regularly evaluates its policies, practices, and procedures to assure institutional effectiveness in providing quality education and accomplishment of mission.
-The College collects a wide variety of assessment data through the OIR, shared governance committees, and individual programs as previously detailed in Standard I.B.4, and Standard II.A.4, and <a href="Standard I
+The College collects a wide variety of assessment data through the OIR, shared governance committees, and individual programs as previously detailed in Standard I.A.3, Standard I.B.4, and Standard II.A.2.
+Data are used in formative and summative evaluations to examine critically and improve policies and practices across all areas of the institution.
+The recent revision of the College's shared governance policies and practices, revision of the resource allocation model, and Strategic Plan Goal are examples of a strong institutional commitment to regularly evaluating, revising, and improving College policies, procedures, and practices.

 - The OIE conducts an annual survey of the chairs of the shared governance committees to identify areas for improvement (SharedGov-Assmt-Recomm-Webpage).
-In response to evaluation, a new Shared Governance and Collegial Consultation Process was instituted in Fall 2017 to establish a tri-chair structure and to clarify both committee charges and recommendation pathways (SharedGov-CollConsultPrcs 4-2017 p1 pp9-11).
+In response to evaluation, a new Shared Governance and Collegial Consultation Process was instituted in Fall 2017 to establish a tri-chair structure and to clarify both committee charges and recommendation pathways (SharedGov-CollConsultPrcs 4-2017_p1 pp9-11).
 Based on collected data, the evaluation of the shared governance process was updated again in Fall 2019.
 The annual three-cycle evaluation of shared governance processes follows discussion and voting on improvements by the senates and approval by the college president in fall.
 A campus wide assessment survey is administered in spring followed by the summer cycle for analysis and drafting of improvements for implementation (SharedGov-CollConsultPrcs-NarrUpdate-2019). - In Spring 2019, the PRAC developed a new College Resource Allocation Model (CRAM) that includes both a timeline and a process for the review and approval of resource requests.
-As a result, a base funding model for supplies and equipment was established (CRAM-IntegPlanBdgtCal 6 2 21). - The new Chabot College Strategic Plan: Objectives and Strategies Spring 2020-Spring 2022 focuses on student success metrics, particularly the number of students who achieve their educational goal in a reasonable time and equitable outcomes among student groups.
+As a result, a base funding model for supplies and equipment was established (CRAM-IntegPlanBdgtCal_6_2_21). • The new Chabot College Strategic Plan: Objectives and Strategies Spring 2020-Spring 2022 focuses on student success metrics, particularly the number of students who achieve their educational goal in a reasonable time and equitable outcomes among student groups.
 The Strategic Plan was created through a highly dialectical process including all three senates.
 All staff and students were given multiple opportunities to contribute to the overall goal and objectives (PRAC-Strat-Plan-Spr2020-22).

 Moreover, since 2016, Chabot has participated in two Institutional Effectiveness Partnership Initiative (IEPI) grants.
-The first grant in 2016-2017 resulted in a revised shared governance structure.
+The first grant in 2016-2017 resulted in a revised shared governance structure, as discussed previously in Standard I.B.1.
 The second grant in 2019-2020 supported the work of the College in continuing to improve key institutional processes.
-As a result, by September 29, 2020, Chabot College established an Institutional Innovation and Effectiveness Plan (IIEP) with three areas of focus:
+As part of this process, in September 2020, Chabot College approved an Institutional Innovation and Effectiveness Plan (IIEP) with three areas of focus:

 - 1. Continued refinement of shared governance process via effective communication between committees and from committees to the campus. - 2.
 Integrated planning and resource allocation with an emphasis on braiding funding as the way to operationalize that integration. - 3.
-Support for creating and implementing new processes and software to support resource allocation and budget planning using data provided during PR (IE-Plan\10-6-20).
+Support for creating and implementing new processes and software to support resource allocation and budget planning using data provided during PR (IE-Plan_10-6-20).